 Stacey has extensive experience in recruitment programs including training and skills assessments, has a sound understanding of the Meat Industry Award (MIA) and has managed workforces working under the MIA and also under EBA’s.

-Stacey is currently the deputy chair of the Skills Impact Meat Industry Reference Committee and is a committee member of Meat Business Women (MBW), Stacey was instrumental in bringing MBW to Australia through an AMIC partnership in 2018.
+Stacey is currently the deputy chair of the Skills Impact Meat Industry Reference Committee and is the chair of Meat Business Women (MBW), Stacey was instrumental in bringing MBW to Australia through an AMIC partnership in 2018.

 Finance and Administration